Thank you for sending your enquiry! One of our team members will contact you shortly.

 Course Outline

-Foundations of Data Platforms
+Basics of Data Platforms

-- Types of data: structured, semi-structured, and unstructured.
+- Understanding structured, semi-structured, and unstructured data

 Selecting Between Relational and NoSQL Systems

-- Aligning database selections with specific business requirements.
+- Aligning database selections with specific business requirements

 Data Warehousing and Big Data Processing

-- Roles of data warehouses, data lakes, and lakehouse architectures.
+- Roles of data warehouses, data lakes, and lakehouse architectures

-- Concepts of batch and stream processing.
+- Concepts of batch and stream processing

-Governance, Security, and Data Quality
+Governance, Security, and Data Integrity

-- Considerations for access control, privacy, and security.
+- Considerations for access control, privacy, and security

 Practical Applications and Course Conclusion

-- Typical use cases in reporting, analytics, and operational systems.
+- Typical use cases in reporting, analytics, and operational systems

-- Review of example architectures for various scenarios.
+- Analyzing example architectures for diverse scenarios

 Requirements